km1tch/BoxChooser/docs/03-architecture.md

 2. **Static Assets** (HTML, CSS, JS, images)

-   - Served directly by Docker Caddy with caching headers
+   - Served directly by Docker Caddy with caching headers.
+Built at docker build-time to ensure cache busting for this "version" as deployed.
+See tools/cache_buster.sh
    - No authentication required

 3. **API Requests** (`/api/*`)